-Healthy Heart Yoga Series
+Healthy Heart Yoga Series – check the schedule & sign up here

 The main goal of the Healthy Heart series is to reduce blood pressure and to gradually reestablish balance within the circulatory system.
 Each week specific themes relevant to controlling hypertension as well as overall health are introduced.
 Some examples of the themes are: the importance of relaxation in lowering of blood pressure, reducing levels of stress, and the long-term value of breathing better.